bhelx/capshare/README.md

 ### Linux(systemd)

 Linux support only exists right now for systemd users.
-You'll also need to ensure your system is setup to have a user instance of system running.
+You'll also need to ensure your system is setup to have a user instance of systemd running.

 First, download and edit the capshare.service file: